iiasa/message_ix/doc/reporting.rst

 Note that keys and tasks are **described** in steps (2–3), but they are not **executed** until :meth:`.get` is called—or the results of one task are required by another.
 This design allows the Reporter to skip unneeded (and potentially slow) computations and deliver good performance.
-The Reporter's :attr:`Computer.graph` may contain thousands of tasks for retrieving model quantities and calculating derived quantities, but a particular call to :meth:`.get` may only execute a few of these.
+The Reporter's :attr:`~genno.Computer.graph` may contain thousands of tasks for retrieving model quantities and calculating derived quantities, but a particular call to :meth:`.get` may only execute a few of these.

 Customization